lav30/Transfer_Learning/index.md

 - Transfer learning on dataset 1
 - Transfer learning on dataset 2
 - Compare results of all models
-- Different metrics used for binary classification
+- Metrics used for binary classification